hanelske/NRT/_pages/team.md

 The NRT design team consists of staff from Liverpool John Moores University (LJMU), the Instituto de Astrofisica de Canarias (IAC) and the National Astronomical Research Institute of Thailand (NARIT).

-Below is a brief bio and photo of each of the team members.
+Below is a description of the partner institutes and a brief bio and photo of each of the team members.

 # LJMU

+The Liverpool John Moores University team are part of the [Astrophysics Research Institute (ARI)](http://www.astro.ljmu.ac.uk).
+The Liverpool Telescope team currently consists of ten staff members and one PhD student, with one postdoc and three new NRT staff starting before the end of 2018.
+The ARI have a large time-domain research group who utilise the LT and advise on its potential science uses.

 ## Professor Iain Steele
 **NRT Director**